Staff picks

 Kreeger Theater at Arena Stage

-Chicago's nightlife sets the stage for Joey Evans, a charismatic performer who quickly discovers that the quickest way to get ahead is to risk it all.
+Tony-Award winner Myles Frost, best know for originating the role of Michael Jackson in MJ The Musical, stars as Joey Evans, a charismatic performer who quickly discovers that the quickest way to get ahead is to risk it all.
+Why we love it: The classic Rodgers and Hart score now includes even more hits.

 Poster of What Became of Us in Arlington.